sunsided/heic-conversion-service/README.md

 # HEIF (`.heic`) conversion API

+The [libheif decoder demo] can decode HEIF image in the browser.

 `libheif.so` is required to be installed.
 If it is built [from source](https://github.com/strukturag/libheif) and default installed to `/usr/local/lib`, ensure that it is loaded before any system installation by specifying e.g.